19 Facts About My So-Called Life

 4. Jared Leto almost turned down the role of Jordan Catalano.

-Jordan Catalano was only supposed to appear in the pilot episode.
+Jordan Catalano was only supposed to appear in the pilot episode of My So-Called Life.
 "But as soon as we got Jared on film, we knew he had to be a continuing character," series creator Winnie Holzman said.
 Leto was also very hesitant to take the role because he was less interested in acting at the time and was flirting with the idea of going to art school instead.
 "I remember not being positive that he wanted to do it," Holzman said.
 "I was a little worried that he didn’t want the part that much.
 He seemed to have ambivalent feelings.
 Maybe I am projecting.”

 During the entire series run, the character of Tino was mentioned, but never seen.